Choke (Glee): Ratings

 "Choke" was first broadcast on May 1, 2012 in the United States on Fox.
 It received a 2.5/8 Nielsen rating/share in the 18–49 demographic, and attracted 6.01 million American viewers during its initial airing, down significantly from the 2.7/8 rating/share and 6.90 million viewers of the previous episode, "Dance with Somebody", which was broadcast on April 24, 2012.
 Unlike in the US, viewership was up slightly in Canada, where 1.56 million viewers watched the episode on the same day as its American premiere.
 Despite the increase in viewers, it was the sixteenth most-viewed show of the week, down from twelfth in the previous week, when 1.53 million viewers watched "Dance with Somebody".

 In Australia, "Choke" was broadcast on May 3, 2012.
-It was watched by 593,000 viewers, an decrease of over 3% from the 614,000 viewers for "Dance with Somebody" on April 26, 2012.
+It was watched by 593,000 viewers, a decrease of over 3% from the 614,000 viewers for "Dance with Somebody" on April 26, 2012.
 Glee dropped to the eighteenth most-watched program of the night, down from seventeenth the week before.